National Hispanic Heritage Month

 Sonia Maria Sotomayor is an associate justice of the Supreme Court of the United States.
 She was nominated by President Barack Obama on May 26, 2009 and has served since August 8, 2009, and confirmed as the first Latina Supreme Court justice in U.S. history.
 She is the third woman to hold the position.

-Nydia Velazquez – advocate for human and civil rights for the Puerto Rican people; first Puerto Rican elected to Congress, holds the honor of being the most current women on the list, and after 15 years, still serves in the US House of Representatives.
+Nydia Velazquez –advocate for human and civil rights for the Puerto Rican people; first Puerto Rican elected to Congress, holds the honor of being the most current woman on the list, and after 15 years, still serves in the US House of Representatives.
 Velazquez was born to a family of poor sugarcane farmers, who became self-taught political activists.
 She worked herself up from the bottom, starting as a representative’s aide, and soon secured a seat on the New York City Council and within eight years, was elected to Congress.

 The Athletes

-Roberto Clemente, born in Puerto Rico, he ranks as one of the best baseball players of all time, clocking up a string of firsts for Latino players including induction into the Baseball Hall of Fame in 1973.
+Roberto Clemente, born in Puerto Rico, ranks as one of the best baseball players of all time, clocking up a string of firsts for Latino players including induction into the Baseball Hall of Fame in 1973.
 He famously led the Pittsburgh Pirates to the World Series in 1971 and became the first Latin American player to collect 3,000 career hits.
 His impact outside baseball is what really made him the legend he is today.
 Known for his fierce pride in his heritage, he spoke out regularly on issues of equality and social justice, as well as spending the off-season doing charity work.
 Clemente was also awarded the Congressional Medal of Honor, the Presidential Citizens Medal and the Presidential Medal of Freedom.

 Edison Arantes do Nascimento, nicknamed, Pele, was considered the greatest soccer player of all times by many people, and was awarded the International Peace Award for his work with UNICEF.
 Also known for his humanitarian efforts, particularly in his native Brazil, he’s hailed as a national hero for his accomplishments in sports and his outspoken support of policies that improve the conditions for the poor.
 He served as the United Nation Ambassador for ecology and the environment, as well as the Minister of Sports.
 His emergence at the 1958 World Cup where he became the first black global sporting star was a source of inspiration.